BawdyAnarchist/quBSD/Future_Development.md

 reinstall 0base

 qubsd.sh
-	- get_jail_parameter
-		- Getting the #default shouldnt be the default behavior. -d should say "get default if nothing is there"
 	- Double check on things that are positional items vs if they should be options
 	- chk_isinteger [-l lower_bound] [-u "upper_bound"].
 You have a lot of integer checks.
 	- chk_isgateway ? maybe not needed